Fungi in focus: bioproducts for climate-resilient crops

 The implemented initiative

 This study aims to evaluate the contribution of beneficial fungi native to Argentina, Colombia, and New Zealand, selected for their biopesticide and biofertilizer properties, in mitigating the effects of climate change on maize crops.
 The potential of entomopathogenic and antagonistic fungi, as well as arbuscular mycorrhizal fungi, will be validated for promoting plant growth, reducing the use of agrochemicals, stabilizing carbon in the soil, and improving plant drought tolerance.
 Partnerships with producers will be established to ensure the transfer of knowledge.
-This project is funded by Fontagro and carried out by research centers in Colombia, Argentina, and New Zealand.
+This project is funded by FONTAGRO and the New Zealand government as part of its contribution to the Global Research Alliance on Agricultural Greenhouse Gases (GRA), and carried out in Colombia, Argentina, and New Zealand.

 The technological solution